 - Repeat with remaining squares, making sure that the oil returns to 375 before each batch.
 Enjoy!

 - 3 large eggs

 - 1/2 cup passion fruit pulp, strained (no seeds)

 - Start simmering water in a saucepan.
 The saucepan needs to be big enough to fit a bowl on top but not so big that the bowl will touch the boiling water.

-- Meanwhile, whisk eggs, egg yolks, sugar, lilikoi pulp and seeds, lemon zest and cream in a heat-proof bowl and place over simmering water.
+- Meanwhile, whisk eggs, sugar, lilikoi pulp, and lemon zest in a heat-proof bowl and place over simmering water.
 (CAUTION: the bowl will get hot, handle with oven mitts.)
 Keep heat at medium and whisk constantly.
 This will ensure that everything cooks evenly and it won't get lumpy.
 Keep whisking until the mixture thickens and reaches about 170 degrees F. This will take about 10-15 minutes.
 You can test doneness by coating the back of a wooden spoon and running your finger through it.
 It if leaves a clear path, it is done.
 If not, keep cooking and whisking!
 (Note that it will continue to thicken as it chills.)